dsarov/MGAP/README.md

 MGAP performs assemblies on paired-end Illumina FASTQ reads, either in phred +33 or phred +64 quality score format.
 MGAP cannot be used for single-end data, or for platforms other than Illumina.

 MGAP incorporates several programs into its workflow.
 First, FASTQ reads are conservatively trimmed and filtered using Trimmomatic v0.35 (Bolger AM et al., 2014) to remove low-quality bases and Illumina adapter contamination.
-The Trimmomatic parameters in MGAP are, by default, set to the following: LEADING=3, TRAILING=3, SLIDINGWINDOW=4:15, MINLEN=36, and ILLUMINACLIP for TruSeq2 paired-end adapters.
+The Trimmomatic parameters in MGAP are: LEADING=3, TRAILING=3, SLIDINGWINDOW=4:15, MINLEN=36, and ILLUMINACLIP (for TruSeq2 paired-end adapters).
 These parameters can be altered as desired.

 Next, a draft scaffold assembly is  created using Velvet 1.2.10 (Zerbino DR & Birney E, 2008), with parameters optimised using VelvetOptimiser v2.2.4 (https://github.com/tseemann/VelvetOptimiser) at a default kmer range of 53 to 75; these kmers can also be altered if required.